Chantelsky/Chantelsky/README.md

 # Chantel Laver—@Chantelsky

 Hi, I'm Chantel— a frontend web developer that is working on transitioning to fullstack.
 I'm passionate about code and all things tech.
-Some technologies I enjoy working with include VueJS, Jamstack (JavaScript, APIS + Markup) and GraphQL.
+Some technologies I enjoy working with include React, VueJS, Jamstack (JavaScript, APIS + Markup) and GraphQL.
 ## Get In Touch
 ###### Personal Site: https://chantelsky.netlify.app
 ###### Twitter: https://twitter.com/Chantel_sky